AgentMath: Empowering Mathematical Reasoning for Large Language Models via Tool-Augmented Agent¶

 TL;DR¶

-AgentMath proposes a tool-augmented agent framework that seamlessly integrates LLM reasoning with the computational precision of a code interpreter through automated data synthesis, multi-turn interactive reinforcement learning, and an efficient asynchronous training system.
-At the 30B-A3B scale, it achieves state-of-the-art performance on AIME24/25 and HMMT25 (90.6%/86.4%/73.8%), surpassing o3-mini and Claude-Opus-4.0-Thinking.
+AgentMath proposes a tool-augmented agent framework that seamlessly integrates LLM reasoning with the computational precision of a code interpreter through automated data synthesis, multi-turn interactive reinforcement learning (RL), and an efficient asynchronous training system.
+It achieves SOTA performance on AIME24/25 and HMMT25 at the 30B-A3B scale (90.6%/86.4%/73.8%), surpassing o3-mini and Claude-Opus-4.0-Thinking.

 Background & Motivation¶

-Large reasoning models (LRMs) such as o3 and DeepSeek-R1 have made remarkable progress in long chain-of-thought reasoning, yet they still suffer from low computational efficiency and insufficient accuracy when handling problems that require precise mathematical operations — the inherent limitations of pure-text reasoning lead to frequent arithmetic errors and redundant corrections.
-Existing tool-augmented approaches face three major challenges: (1) high-quality tool-use data is extremely scarce, and manual annotation is costly and non-scalable; (2) the potential of agentic reinforcement learning for optimizing tool-use policies remains largely unexplored; (3) competition-level mathematics problems involve ultra-long reasoning chains (96k tokens, 96 tool calls), which conventional synchronous batch RL training cannot handle.
-The core idea of this paper is to build an end-to-end agent framework that addresses data scarcity through automated data synthesis, learns optimal tool-use policies through Agentic RL, and resolves training efficiency bottlenecks through an asynchronous training architecture.
+Large Reasoning Models (LRMs) such as o3 and DeepSeek-R1 have made significant progress in long-chain-of-thought reasoning but still suffer from low computational efficiency and insufficient accuracy when handling problems requiring precise mathematical operations—inherent limitations of pure text reasoning lead to frequent calculation errors and redundant corrections.
+Existing tool-augmented methods face three major challenges: (1) High-quality tool-use data is extremely scarce, with manual annotation being costly and non-scalable; (2) The potential of Agent RL for optimizing tool-use policies is under-explored; (3) Competition-level math problems involve ultra-long reasoning chains (96k tokens, 96 tool calls), which traditional batch-synchronous RL training cannot handle.
+The Core Idea of this paper is to build an end-to-end agent framework that addresses data scarcity via automated synthesis, learns optimal tool-use policies through Agentic RL, and resolves efficiency bottlenecks via an asynchronous training architecture.

 Method¶